 If the appeal is approved the student's eligibility to borrow student loans at GCCC will be granted.
 The student needs to follow the process of accepting the student loan, complete Entrance Counseling and have a valid Master Promissory Note on file with the Department of Education.

-- UPWARD APPEAL: If the appeal is denied by the Director of Financial Aid, the student may continue the appeal process by filing a written appeal with the Vice President of Student Services within one week of notification of denial of appeal by the Director of Financial Aid.
-The VP of Student Services will render a decision and notify the student within one week.
-The Vice President of Student Services at Garden City Community College shall have final jurisdiction on appeals for financial aid recipients.
+- UPWARD APPEAL: If the appeal is denied by the Director of Financial Aid, the student may continue the appeal process by filing a written appeal with the Vice President for Student Services within one week of notification of denial of appeal by the Director of Financial Aid.
+The VP for Student Services will render a decision and notify the student within one week.
+The Vice President for Student Services at Garden City Community College shall have final jurisdiction on appeals for financial aid recipients.

 - DENIED APPEALS: If the appeal is denied to borrow a student loan, the student remains eligible for any other federal aid that they qualify to receive and any institutional scholarships that they may have been awarded as well as outside scholarships that have been sent to GCCC on their behalf.